segunak/SegunAkinyemi.com/docs/_posts/2024-12-12-stem-workshop-how-to-train-your-ai.md

 ---
 title: "STEM Workshops: How To Train Your AI: Demystifying ChatGPT With Machine Learning, Neural Networks, and Deep Learning Basics"
-excerpt: "Demystify the concepts behind tools like ChatGPT with an approachable introduction to Machine Learning, Neural Networks, and Deep Learning, the foundations of AI."
+excerpt: "Demystify the concepts behind tools like ChatGPT with an approachable introduction to Machine Learning, Neural Networks, and Deep Learning."
 last_modified_at: 2024-12-12T06:26:34
 toc: true
 toc_sticky: true